BeardedBeauty/Continuum/README.md

 * Contact: Currently only opens an email link.
 This will be changed to a dropdown with other options.

 ### Future Updates
-* A search function that gets images from MongoDB matching what is typed into the field
+* (COMPLETED) A search function that gets images from MongoDB matching what is typed into the field
 * Contact dropdown that displays Email, Instagram, LinkedIn icons
 * Scrolling landing image that shifts between images
 * User login with cart system for available works to be purchased in original and digital mediums